I Felt ‘Dead’ Inside a Miserable Marriage. This Is the Brutal Truth (and My Advice).

 If you fear for your safety, you don’t have to face it alone.
 There are legal protections and support systems available.
 Talking to a therapist, lawyer, or domestic violence counselor can help you form a plan.
 Fear is powerful—but you don’t have to let it define your future.

-The thought of losing coverage feels like risking your physical well-being in addition to your financial stability.
+Losing coverage feels like risking your physical well-being and financial stability.
 But there are options—many workplaces offer benefits, and government programs can help bridge the gap.
 Speaking with a healthcare consultant can help you find solutions.
 Financial security doesn’t have to come at the cost of your happiness.

 Retirement math doesn’t look good when it’s split in two.
 Dividing pensions and savings would likely leave you facing a much less comfortable future than you imagined.
 Divorce can have a significant impact on women’s financial stability in retirement, with many finding themselves struggling to rebuild their savings later in life.